 In the following screen you can revalue the bank accounts and nominal codes of that currency, to have the correct end balances (in the home currency).
 You do this by backtracking to your latest exchange rate and filling this in the custom field.

-Please note that we might had to move some amounts from bank accounts to revaluations.
+Please note that we might have to move some amounts from bank accounts to revaluations.
 This is because some data in the source systems might be corrupt.
-It should however not be more than a couple of pounds or dollars.
+It should, however, not be more than a couple of pounds or dollars.